Learning how to crochet a blanket doesn’t have to be hard! For beginners, it may look a little intimidating but we’re always here to help you.

-Are you ready to learn how to crochet a blanket?
+Are you ready to learn to crochet a blanket?

 Before making a crochet blanket, there are a lot of things you have to take into consideration.
-Since it’s your first time making a blanket, we’ll start with the 3 most basic details you have to figure out before working on your blanket.
+Since it’s your first time to make a crochet blanket, we’ll start with the 3 most basic details you have to figure out before working on your blanket.

 Starting with these details is important because these will have a great effect on the output of your crochet work.
 Imagine finding out you’re using the wrong yarn when you’re almost done with your blanket!

 The first detail to consider before making your blanket is its size.
 Blanket sizes also depend on how it will be used.

 For example, blankets intended for babies are usually smaller.
 They should be big enough to keep the baby warm, but small enough to fit their crib perfectly.

 There are also blankets that are made for older boys and girls.
 Although bigger than a baby’s blanket, they are usually smaller than an adult’s.

 An adult’s blanket can depend on the size of their bed or its function.
 Some blankets are meant to be used on queen-sized or king-sized beds.

 Others that are meant to be as decorations, just like a throw blanket, are usually smaller than other adult-sized blankets.